lookbook-hq/lookbook/README.md

 This line should be placed <strong>below</strong> where you have specified the `view_component` gem.

-## Installation

-To use the component browser, you need to mount it (at a path of your choosing) in your `routes.rb` file:
+You then need to mount the Lookbook engine (at a path of your choosing) in your `routes.rb` file:

 ```ruby
 Rails.application.routes.draw do